The Ultimate Kauai Travel Guide, Updated 2022

 RELATED: Kalalau Trail Travel Guide

-If you want to hike Kalalau but aren’t looking for an 11-mile, multi-day adventure, the Hanakapi’ai Trail follows the same initial pathway along the Na Pali Coast.
-The trail starts with a steep elevation gain, but the rest of the two-mile trip to Hanakapi’ai Beach is relatively easy.
-Keep in mind, that you are no longer allowed to enter the park for hiking without a reservation, even if you don’t plan to stay overnight.
+If you want to hike the Kalalau Trail but aren’t looking for an 11-mile, multi-day adventure, the Hanakapiʻai Trail follows the same initial pathway along the Na Pali Coast.
+The trail starts with a steep elevation gain, but the rest of the two-mile trip to Hanakapiʻai Beach is relatively easy.
+Keep in mind, you are no longer allowed to enter the park for hiking without a reservation, even if you don’t plan to stay overnight.
 Crowds grew too large before the park closed for 14 months.
 The park has reopened but henceforth only 900 hikers, backpackers, and beach goers are allowed into the park daily.

-If you’re looking for a great hike near Princeville, head all the way to the end of Kapaka Street off of Kuhio Highway.
-The trail stretches 13-miles to Arboretum, so you take this trail as far as you wish, just be sure to leave yourself enough time for the journey back and watch out for mountain bikers.
+- Powerline Trail: If you’re looking for a great hike near Princeville, head all the way to the end of Kapaka Street off of Kuhio Highway.
+The trail stretches 13 miles to Arboretum, so you can walk this trail as far as you wish - just be sure to leave yourself enough time to get back and watch out for mountain bikers.
 This hike is rated difficult as it is both physically demanding and hard to correctly navigate due to overgrown conditions.